Is Psychotherapy right for me?

 A psychiatrist, a clinical psychologist and a psychotherapist are all professionals trained in mental health.

 A psychiatrist is a physician, specialized in psychiatry.
 Only psychiatrists can deliver prescriptions.

 Clinical psychologists and Psychotherapists both have to have a Masters degree in Clinical Psychology or Psychotherapy and clinical training is part of the degree that they undertake.
 Holding a doctorate is not a requisite to practice in this country.

 My sessions are 60 minutes long and my charges are; £170 for Individuals, £190 for Couples and £200 for Family Therapy.
-Payment is due at the end of every session (cash or cheque), unless it has been agreed otherwise.
-I have sliding scale for students who need it as part of their training and for some clients who have very low income.
+Payment is due at the end of every session (cash or transfer), unless it has been agreed otherwise.
+I have a sliding scale for students who need it as part of their training and for some clients who have very low income.

 What if I am late?

 Sessions are either for an hour or an hour and a half.
 If you arrive late to a scheduled appointment, it will still end on time and a whole session fee will be due.